Editor’s Note: This post has been updated with new content and links.

-First, you’ll want to go to the Products tab in AdWords.
-Here, you’ll find a list of all your products that you can easily copy and paste into Excel to convert into SPAGs.
+First, you’ll want to go to the Products tab in Google Ads.
+You’ll find a list of all your products, which you’ll need to copy and paste into Excel.

 For the sake of SPAGs, the two most relevant columns are Item ID and Title, because these will make up your ad group name.
 So once you paste your data into a spreadsheet, you can format it to look like this:

-Once you have your Item ID and Title data, the next step is to convert them into something AdWords Editor will recognize.
+Once you have your Item ID and Title data, the next step is to convert them into something Google Ads Editor will recognize.

 To do that, create column headers for “Campaign,” “Ad Group,” and “Max CPC”.
 When you do that, your product data should look like this:

-To turn your spreadsheet data into a campaign and set of ad groups, open up AdWords Editor, go to the ad groups pane, click “Make Multiple Changes,” and paste your data from the clipboard:
+Open up Google Ads Editor, go to the ad groups pane, click “Make Multiple Changes,” and paste your data from the clipboard:

-Before you upload your ad groups, go to the ads pane in AdWords Editor, scroll down to Shopping ads, and add a Shopping ad to all of the ad groups in your campaign:
+Before you upload your ad groups, go to the ads pane in Google Ads Editor.
+Scroll down to Shopping ads and add a Shopping ad to all of the ad groups in your campaign.

-Now that you’re ready to upload your campaign and ad groups to AdWords, the last step is to add your product groups.
+Now you’re ready to upload your campaign and ad groups to Google Ads.
+The last step is to add your product groups.
 These will serve as your actual targeting.

 Secret hint: Because you included the Item ID in your ad group name, you can copy it while you’re in the interface, bulk add it in the item ID selector, and instantly add the correct product.

-At the end of the gif, you’ll notice that even when we add the item ID, there’s an “everything else” subcategory that gets added.
-You’ll want to make sure to exclude this with every SPAG you make.
-Otherwise, you’ll end up at square one: mob country.
+At the end of the process, you’ll notice that even when we add the item ID, an “everything else” subcategory appears.
+You’ll want to make sure to exclude this in every SPAG you make.
+Otherwise, you’ll end up back at square one: mob country.

-Depending on how many SPAGs you want to set up, you can actually set up a bulk sheet for that too, which would look like this:
+Depending on how many SPAGs you want to set up, you can actually set up a bulk sheet for that too.
+The bulk sheet looks like this:

-Using this format, you can create product groups and exclude the “Everything else” category in one upload to shave time off your SPAG creation.
+Using this format, you can create product groups and exclude the “Everything else” category in one upload.
+This will shave time off your SPAG creation.

 Why SPAGs Are Worth It

-This is what it looks like when you break out of the Mob Effect, stop wasting money on products that don’t sell well on Google Shopping, and use your top-performers to drive growth.
+This is what it looks like when you break out of the Mob Effect.
+You can stop wasting money on products that don’t sell well on Google Shopping and use your top performers to drive growth.